 Your passport details are required to purchase a Turkish property along with a local tax number.
-We will take you to the tax office to obtain a local tax number for you.
+We will take you to the tax office to obtain a local tax number.
 Your tax number is also required to open your bank account in Turkey, we advise you to open a Turkish Lira (TL) account and a Great British Pounds (GBP) account.
-You will also need two recent photographs (4cm x 6cm); you can get them in Turkey but it maybe useful to get two sets before you travel to Turkey.
+You will also need a minimum of two recent photographs (4cm x 6cm); you can get them in Turkey, but it may be useful to have them taken before you travel to Turkey.

 Although it is not compulsory to use a real estate lawyer to buy a Turkish property, we strongly recommend you do.
 We have a panel of independent Turkish lawyers should you choose to use one based both in Turkey and the UK.
-A lawyer will typically charge £500 - £1,000 for their services, to this you need to add the purchase tax (3% on the declared value of your property in Turkey (Increased from 3.3% to 4% in September 2012 & decreased from 4% to 3% in 2017.), accommodation tax, water and electricity connections charges, notary fee and translation fees.
-Depending on the value of your property you should typically allow £1,500 for all these fees and costs.
+A lawyer will typically charge from £550 plus (KDV) VAT for their services, to this you need to add the purchase tax 3% on the declared value of your property in Turkey (Increased from 3.3% to 4% in September 2012 & decreased from 4% to 3% in 2017), accommodation tax, water and electricity connections charges, notary fee and translation fees.
+Depending on the value of your property you should typically allow 8 to 10% for all these fees and costs.
 Ask for a quote from a lawyer before you use them.
-Should you choose not to use a lawyer the cost will be about £800.

 Once your application has been approved by the Government and the military, both the vendor and buyer must be represented at the Land Registry Office for entry of the Title Deed into the Land Registry.
 You can revisit Turkey to attend personally, although it is not necessary as you can appoint a Power of Attorney to attend in your place and the majority of buyers and sellers prefer this method.
 This can be your lawyer if you have used one, a husband/wife, partner, our office staff in Turkey or anyone else you trust.
-There are various forms that are required before completion, but they are quite straightforward and we will be pleased to help.
+There are various forms that are required before completion, but they are quite straightforward and are normally dealt with by the lawyer.

-You can pay all your household bills on your property in Turkey by standing order, much the same as in the UK.
-However with the cost of living being about a quarter of the UK, typically £40 per week for a single person and £60 per week for a couple (for example council tax is from £100 per annum).
+You can pay all your household bills on your property in Turkey by standing order from your Turkish account, much the same as in the UK.
+However the living costs in Turkey are considerably less than the UK, typically £60 per week for a single person and £80 per week for a couple (for example council tax is from £100 per annum).
 The council tax is thus calculated: by per person on the Tapu, the sqm size of your property and the location.

 Once your Turkish property is registered in your name, it is advisable to update your UK will referring to your new home.
-Your UK will is legal in Turkey, but if you want belt and braces it is advised to make a will in Turkey.
 Our office will be happy to supply details of lawyers.
 We would advise you to make a will for your home in Turkey.
 They can be written locally and expect to pay from 150 Euro as a guideline.

-Mortgages in Turkey are now available to all EU residents who wish to buy property in Turkey, although still at an early stage of development.
-Register Now with Spot Blue more information.
+Mortgages in Turkey are available to all EU residents who wish to buy property in Turkey.
+Register now with Spot Blue for more information.